Preview

 Description of above program

-In the above program, end is the label defined by the programmer in Line2.
-After displaying welcome the control would transfer after the label end: i.e. Line 2 would be skipped and control would transfer after line 7.
+In the above program, stop is the label defined by the programmer in Line2.
+After displaying welcome the control would transfer after the label stop: i.e. Line1 is skipped and control transfers to line 3.

 b.
 Backward goto